booking-tickets-sys/apigw/README.md

 ### Development Guidelines

-- Follow Go coding standards
+- Follow Go coding standards and conventions
-- Write tests for new features
+- Write tests for new features and maintain high test coverage
 - Update documentation as needed
-- Use meaningful commit messages
+- Use meaningful commit messages following conventional commits
-- Keep functions small and focused
+- Keep functions small and focused on single responsibilities
 - Update submodules when proto definitions change
+- Ensure all make commands work correctly
+- Test both local and Docker deployments

+### Code Review Checklist

+- [ ] Code follows Go conventions
+- [ ] Tests are included and passing
+- [ ] Documentation is updated
+- [ ] No linter errors
+- [ ] Protobuf files are regenerated if needed
+- [ ] Build and deployment work correctly

 ## 📄 License